Afghanistan entry requirements for Indonesia passport holders

 Transit visa required

-Indonesian passport holders transiting through Afghanistan must obtain a transit visa in advance, even if staying airside.
-No visa-free transit is available.
+Indonesian passport holders transiting through Afghanistan require a transit visa, even if staying airside.
+There is no visa waiver for transit.

 Health & vaccines for Afghanistan